pappasam/vim-filetype-formatter/README.md

 2. Writes to standard output.
 3. Is in your PATH.
 Vim-filetype-formatter uses code formatters; it does not install them.

+Requires:

-Requires a recent version of Neovim or Vim 8.
+* A recent version of Neovim or Vim 8.
+* Bash (/bin/bash)

 ## Differentiating Features